progital/tark/README.md

 (the usual `npm run dev` runs the app locally)

-### How to use the app
+### 6. Using the app

-You log in, create a new mailbox, then use the mailbox details in your dev work.
+Log in, create a new mailbox, then use the mailbox details in your dev work.

 ![image](https://user-images.githubusercontent.com/50555842/218769228-0a644489-a3e0-42f1-a720-ef7bc23dc760.png)